-During the three months ended March 31, 2024 and March 31, 2023, 71% and 95%, respectively, of our total net sales were within the telecommunications market.
-During first quarter 2024, our two largest customers represented 49% and 25% of our total net sales, respectively, one being a Tier-1 telecommunications customer and one being a customer in the military market in the U.S. During the same period in 2023, our two largest customers represented 49% and 27% of our total net sales, respectively, one being a Tier-1 telecommunications customer in the U.S. and one being a telecommunications customer outside the U.S. There was no other revenue from customers in excess of 10% of total net sales in either period.
+During the three months ended March 31, 2025 and March 31, 2024, 82% and 71%, respectively, of our total net sales were within the telecommunications market.
+During the first quarter of 2025, our two largest customers represented 71% and 17% of our total net sales, respectively, one being a Tier-1 telecommunications customer and one being a customer in the military market in the U.K. During the same period in 2024, our two largest customers represented 49% and 25% of our total net sales, respectively, one being a Tier-1 telecommunications customer in the U.S. and one being a customer in the U.S. military market.
+There was no other revenue from customers in excess of 10% of total net sales in either period.
 During those periods, the majority of our sales were of our DC base powers systems.
-During 2024 and 2023, sales to international customers accounted for 6% and 27% of total net sales, respectively.
-Sales to military customers during 2024 and 2023 accounted for 26% and 5% of total net sales, respectively.
-During 2024 and 2023, sales to marine customers accounted for 3% of total net sales.
+During three months ended March 31, 2025 and 2024, sales to international customers accounted for 18% and 6% of total net sales, respectively.
+Sales to military customers during three months ended March 31, 2025 and 2024 accounted for 17% and 26% of total net sales, respectively.
+During three months ended March 31, 2025 and 2024, sales to marine customers and customers in other markets accounted for 1% and 3% of total net sales, respectively.

-We continue to market our prime power DC generators incorporating the Toyota 1KS engines optimized for propane, natural gas, and extremely long operational life.
-We believe that with the increasing installation restrictions on small diesel engines along with their limited availability due to stringent EPA regulations will force a change towards natural gas and propane (LPG) generators.
-LPG and natural gas generators are lower in operating cost than diesel powered generators in many areas throughout the world.
-As our customers transition towards cleaner fuels we anticipate our LPG and natural gas generators will provide strong opportunities for growth and diversification in line with our long-term plan.
+During 2024, we launched our prime power DC generators incorporating the Toyota 1KS engines optimized for propane, natural gas, and extremely long operational life.
+We believe that with the increasing installation restrictions on small diesel engines along with their limited availability due to stringent EPA regulations will force a change to natural gas and propane (LPG) generators.
+LPG and natural gas are lower in cost than diesel fuel in many areas throughout the world.
+Our new LPG and natural gas generators will provide strong opportunities for growth and diversification in line with our long-term plan.